 If you can’t see the recipe video in this post, please watch it here.

-If you’re unfamiliar with the terms used, please see our post on how to stretch and fold sourdough bread over at Baked.
+If you’re unfamiliar with the terms used, please see our post on how to stretch and fold sourdough bread over at the Baked Collective.

 I did experiment with baking this from cold (not pre-heating the pot).
 It’s possible if you are concerned about handling the very hot dutch oven, but the end result isn’t as good.